EB-1C Denial: Top 6 reasons for Rejection, Denial Rate | VisaNation

 4. You Do Not Qualify

 There are plenty of examples of companies that promote an underqualified worker to management for the sole purpose of obtaining a green card.
-Many of these are rejected due to the fact that the worker has not been a manager for at least one year and the fact that the worker lacks the necessary qualifications to effectively manage.
+Many of these are rejected because the worker has not been a manager for at least one year, and the fact that the worker lacks the necessary qualifications to effectively manage.

 6. Job Description Does Not Qualify